sitamgithub-MSIT/MalDetect/README.md

 ## Model Training and Evaluation

 The model training and evaluation process is documented in the Jupyter notebooks in the `notebook/` directory.
-These notebooks provide step-by-step instructions on data augmentation, data perprocessing, model selection, and performance evaluation.
-Then the best performing model notebook is converted into a Python script and saved as `train.py`.
+These notebooks provide step-by-step instructions on data augmentation, data preprocessing, model selection, and performance evaluation.
+Then the best-performing model notebook is converted into a Python script and saved as `train.py`.
 The `model.py` file contains the code for various utility functions for the prediction task.

 ## Results

 The trained model, with set hyperparameters, was able to achieve an accuracy of 94.78% on the evaluation set.
 Various models were trained and evaluated, and the best model was selected based on the performance metric.
-The best model was selected based on the evaluation of accuracy metric.
-The model saved as HDF5 file provided in the repository itself.
-Further that was applied in prediction task and connected with Flask app.
+The best model was selected based on the evaluation of the accuracy metric.
+The model is saved as an HDF5 file provided in the repository itself.
+Further, that was applied in the prediction task and connected with the Flask app.

-Note: For models, tensorboard was used to visualize the training and validation loss and accuracy in more detail.
+Note: For models, a tensorboard was used to visualize the training and validation loss and accuracy in more detail.
 Though only for the best model, the tensorboard logs are available in the `assets/` directory.

 ## Conclusion

-In this project, we successfully developed a deep learning model that can predict malaria from cell images.
+In this project, we successfully developed a deep-learning model that can predict malaria from cell images.
 Then we wrapped the model in a Flask web application and containerized it using Docker.
 Finally, we deployed it on the Google Cloud Platform (GCP) using the Cloud Run service.

 ## License